NLnetLabs/routinator/README.md

 sudo apt update
 ```

-You can then install, enable and start Krill by running
+You can then install, enable and start Routinator by running

 ```bash
 sudo apt install routinator